Aurorajingyi/torch-points3d-SiameseKPConv/README.md

 # Siamese KPConv: 3D multiple change detection from raw point clouds using deep learning
 Iris de Gélis, Sébastien Lefèvre and Thomas Corpetti (ISPRS Journal, 2023)

-This Git project is a fork from Torch-Point3D depository to share code for Siamese KPConv and Siamese KPConv Cls networks for 3D point clouds change segmentation and classification respectively.
+This Git project is a fork from Torch-Point3D depository to share codes for Siamese KPConv and Siamese KPConv Cls networks for 3D point clouds change segmentation and classification respectively.
 See our paper:

 <p align="center">
    <img src="docs/imgs/SiamKPConv.png" >
 </p>

+We tried our best to respect Torch-Point3D project struture.
+Codes for models and change-related datasets are avalaible in change detection folders of the project struture.
+We advise to first read the Torch-Point3D documentation.

+# Torch-Point3D
 <p align="center">
   <img width="40%" src="https://raw.githubusercontent.com/nicolas-chaulet/torch-points3d/master/docs/logo.png" />
 </p>